JohannEid/awesome-wanchain/README.md

 ### Technology Analysis

-The 2 core technologies that allow Wanchain's cross chain functionalities to safely work are SMPC(Secure Multi Party Computing and Shamir's Secet Sharing Scheme)
+The 2 core technologies that allow Wanchain's cross chain functionalities to securely work are SMPC(Secure Multi Party Computing) and SSSS (Shamir's Secet Sharing Scheme)

 - [Introduction to Shamir's Secret Sharing and Secure Multi Party Computing](https://medium.com/wanchain-foundation/secure-multiparty-computation-and-shamirs-secret-sharing-on-wanchain-e502012b80ef) - Article by Oliver Birch that goes in depth into the 2 core components of Wanchain's technology